Image

 • A visit from Santa Claus or another holiday figure

 If you’re hosting a party at your hotel, make sure you have a backup plan in case of bad weather or other unforeseen circumstances.
 Have a space reserved for the party, but also have a plan B in case you need to move it indoors.
+And, make sure to communicate any changes or updates to guests promptly.

 This is especially important if you’re located in an area that gets snow or ice such as the UK.
 Make sure your guests know what to expect and have a contingency plan in place in case of bad weather.
 For example, you might want to have a list of nearby restaurants that deliver, or you could offer to have staff transport guests to and from their cars.

-Plan for different religions and cultures.
+Plan for Different Religions and Cultures

 The holidays are a time when people from all different religions and cultures come together.
 Be respectful of your guests’ beliefs and traditions.
 Have information available on nearby religious services, and be aware of any special dietary needs.
+Consider offering a variety of holiday-themed activities and events that appeal to different cultures and beliefs.
+This will ensure that all guests feel included in the holiday celebrations at your hotel.

 The holidays are often a busy time for hotels, so be prepared for guests who need a room at the last minute.
 Keep some rooms open and have staff ready to accommodate guests on short notice.
+You can also offer special deals or discounts for these last-minute bookings to entice guests to choose your hotel over others.

 About the author